Key occupation groups

 The contingent workforce

 NSW Procurement maintains data on contingent labour use and spend.
-Approximately two-thirds of the 2019-20 data was captured via Contractor Central, which is the NSW Government’s vendor management system.
+Around two-thirds of the 2021 data was recorded on Contractor Central, the NSW Government’s vendor management system.
 Records captured outside Contractor Central are not included in this analysis.

-2 The ‘Other’ category includes employees whose employment category is Contract Executive, Contract Non-Executive, Statutory Appointee, Transport Senior Manager or Other.
+1 The ‘Other’ category includes employees whose employment category is Contract Executive, Contract Non Executive, Statutory Appointee, Transport Senior Manager or Other.

-4 Tenure is calculated by NSW Procurement as the duration from the contractor's earliest work order start date to the end date of the contractor’s latest submitted timesheet, and does not take into account movement between agencies.
+4 NSW Procurement calculates tenure as the duration from the contractor’s earliest work order start date to the end date of the contractor’s latest submitted timesheet.
+It does not consider movement between agencies.
 NSW Procurement analysis indicates the tenure profile of contractor records captured outside Contractor Central is broadly consistent with this profile.